Black 47 (band): Post Byrne

 Prior to the invasion of Iraq in 2003, the band became outspoken critics of the potential war, speaking out regularly at gigs.
 When the invasion was announced they were playing live, and due to the political mix the band attracted some fans begun to scuffle and walk out in response to the left-leaning lyrics of the anti-war songs.
-They released a collection of such songs in 2008 on an album simply titled Iraq, and the band were considered to be one of the few bands with a pedigree in political music to undertake such a task.
+They released a collection of such songs in 2008 on an album simply titled Iraq.
 Inspiration for the lyrics came from Kirwan's communication with fans serving on the front line, as a significant demographic of the fanbase is young men who enlist to fund their futures.
 Kirwan called the album a response to the war being forgotten about, as stories moved away from the front pages, drawing similarities in the way violence in Northern Ireland became 'acceptable'.

 The band returned to drawing from a wider ranger of subjects with their 2010 album Bankers and Gangsters.
 It was noted that this album, unsurprisingly, was less political than its predecessor, and was also criticised for returning to the safe haven and not bringing anything new to the band's discography.
 However the album was generally well received, with praise going to the high standard of Kirwan's storytelling ability so far into the band's lifetime as well as the "rollicking spirit" of the bands.
 Kirwan relates his noted ability and passion in biographical songs such as "Bobby Sands MP" to his time spent as a playwright, likening his performance singing them to method acting.
 The album has also been considered one of the band's best, referencing the "sharp social commentary and genre-bending sounds."